Crazy in Love: Commercial performance

 "Crazy in Love" was a commercial success in the United States, debuting at number fifty-eight on the Billboard Hot 100.
 Although it hadn't yet been released to retail stores, the single gained much attention and reached number one on the Billboard Hot 100 based on heavy rotation alone.
 The same week it reached number one, Dangerously in Love debuted on the Billboard 200 at number one on July 12, 2003.
-Substantial airplay, and later in retail, gains of "Crazy in Love" allowed it to dominate the chart, spending eight consecutive weeks at number one on the Hot 100, making it Beyoncé's first number one single in her solo career.
+Substantial airplay, and later in retail, gains of "Crazy in Love" allowed it to dominate the chart, spending eight consecutive weeks at number one on the Hot 100, making it Beyoncé's first number-one single in her solo career, her fifth overall, after Destiny's Child's "Bills, Bills, Bills" (1999), "Say My Name" (1999), "Independent Women Part 1" (2000) and "Bootylicious" (2001).
 According to Nielsen SoundScan, "Crazy in Love" was the most downloaded song in the United States for four consecutive weeks in July 2003.
 "Crazy in Love" spent fifteen weeks in the top ten, twenty-six weeks in the top fifty, and twenty-seven weeks on the chart in total.
 The song was certified gold by the Recording Industry Association of America (RIAA) in 2004 while its mastertone was also certified gold two years later.
+In August 2022, "Crazy In Love" was certified six-times platinum by the RIAA, denoting sales and streams of six million copies in the US.
 "Crazy in Love" was the fourth biggest hit of 2003 in the United States.
 By October 6, 2010, "Crazy in Love" had sold 47,000 physical units in the United States.
 "Crazy In Love" also has the distinction of being the first number-one single on Billboard's inaugural Hot Dance Airplay Chart, which debuted on August 16, 2003, where it spent seven weeks at the top spot.